Barcode entropy of geodesic flows: Introduction

 This is Corollary~\ref{c:surfaces} which follows from Theorems~\ref{mt:bar<top_plus} and~\ref{mt:bar>top_I} and the results from \cite{Katok:1980aa, Lian:2012aa, Lima:2019aa} asserting that the topological entropy of any flow on a 3-dimensional closed manifold can be approximated by the topological entropy of a suitable hyperbolic compact invariant subset.
 Surprisingly, the identity $\hhvol=\hhtop$ for Riemannian closed surfaces appears to be new, although it is reminiscent of an identity due to Ma\~n\'e, \cite{Mane:1997aa}.

 The central new feature of our approach distinguishing it from many other results on topological entropy of geodesic flows via closed geodesics (see, e.g., \cite{Dinaburg:1971aa, Katok:1982aa, Paternain:1999aa} and references therein) is that the topology of $M$ plays no role here.
 The barcode entropy can be positive regardless of the growth of $\pi_1(M)$ or $H_*(\Lambda)$, e.g., even when $M$ is the sphere or a torus.
 For instance, by Theorem \ref{mt:bar>top_I}, this is the case when $\phi_t$ has a localized hyperbolic set with positive entropy.
 However, exponential growth of the fundamental group and, in many instances, of the homology implies exponential growth of the function $c\mapsto b_{\eps,c}$ (for any $\eps>0$) and thus Theorem \ref{mt:bar<top_plus} generalizes some of these results.
-Overall, without Theorems \ref{mt:bar<top_plus} and \ref{mt:bar>top_I}, it is \emph{a priori} unclear if the Morse complex of $\EE$ carries enough information, and if it does how to extract it, to detect positive topological entropy in the absense of homological or the fundamental group growth.
+Overall, without Theorems \ref{mt:bar<top_plus} and \ref{mt:bar>top_I}, it is \emph{a priori} unclear if the Morse complex of $\EE$ carries enough information, and if it does how to extract it, to detect positive topological entropy in the absence of homological or the fundamental group growth.

 Likewise, our approach is different from modern generalizations in, e.g., \cite{Abbondandolo:2021aa, Alves:2016aa, Alves:2019aa, Alves-etal:2019aa, Alves-Meiwes:2019aa, Alves:2022aa, Alves:2020aa, Macarini:2011aa}, of these classical results, relating topological entropy of Reeb flows to their Floer theoretic invariants (e.g., symplectic or contact homology).
 Again, the contact topology of the underlying manifold -- $SM$ in our case -- is central to those results but essentially immaterial to Theorems~\ref{mt:bar<top_plus} and~\ref{mt:bar>top_I}.
+There is however some overlap between methods used, e.g., in \cite{Macarini:2011aa, Meiwes:2018aa} and in the present paper.

 One should also keep in mind that in the definition of barcode entropy one cannot replace the bar count $b_{\eps,c}$ by the number of closed geodesics with energy less than $c^2$, i.e., the number of critical circles of the energy functional $\EE$ in the sublevel set $\{\EE<c^2\}$.
 Indeed, the number of closed geodesics of energy at most $c^2$ may grow arbitrarily fast in $c$, possibly super-exponentially, even for bumpy metrics (see \cite{Burns:1996aa}, and also \cite{Asaoka:2017aa, Kaloshin:1999aa} for results on a similar phenomenon in the Hamiltonian setting), whereas the barcode entropy is always finite.
 On the technical level, the key point is that $b_{\eps,c}$ is stable under small perturbations of the energy functional $\EE$, while the count of critical circles is not.